buzzamus/Federal-Register-Data/README.md

 An iOS app using the open Federal Register API to retrieve federal agency data.

-For support please email be at brentbusby86@gmail.com
+For support please email me at brentbusby86@gmail.com

 Upcoming Releases